istgaips/invite/views/people.md

 </span></img>
 </span>

-Márcia Baptista graduated in Information Systems and Computer Engineering and is currently working as a research assistant in INESC-ID under the supervision of Prof. Pedro Santos.
+Márcia Baptista graduated in Information Systems and Computer Engineering.

 She is interested in game theory, economics, social dilemmas, simulation and rational choice theory.
 <a href="http://gaips.inesc-id.pt/mbaptista">More Information</a>